1SaifAlGhafri/Saif-AlGhafri/README.md

 👋 Hi, I’m Saif AlGhafri

 🌍 Aspiring AI engineer based in Abu Dhabi.
-🧠 I love building whatever comes to mind and turning ideas into small projects.
+🧠 I am passionate about taking ideas from imagination to implementation and building projects that address real‑world problems.
 💡 With each new idea, I see a new project opportunity to learn something new.

 🛠️ My main tool is GitHub, where I explore, build, and document what I learn.